 - Chop green onions and cucumbers.

-- In a large bowl, mix chicken stock, yogurt, vinegar, sugar, lemon, salt and pepper.
+- In a large bowl, mix stock, yogurt, vinegar, sugar, lemon, salt and pepper.

 - Then add in cucumbers, green onions and dill.